-Baby formula also is governed by the FDA, which holds generics to the same standards as brand-name products.
+Baby formula also is regulated by the FDA, which holds generics to the same quality and safety standards as brand-name products.

-Here’s the back story: In 1978 a national formula producer caused a health crisis when it changed the recipe in two of its soy-based formulas, omitting salt (sodium chloride).
-Chloride is essential to growth and development in infants, the FDA says, in a recap of the issue:
+Here’s the back story: In 1978 a major formula manufacturer caused a public health problem when it changed the recipe in two of its baby formulas, omitting salt (sodium chloride).
+Chloride is essential to growth and development in infants.
+The FDA says in a recap of the issue:

-To resolve the crisis, Congress in 1980 passed the Infant Formula Act, giving the Food and Drug Administration power to regulate and oversee the quality of infant formula.
+In response, Congress passed the Infant Formula Act of 1980, giving the FDA power to regulate and oversee the quality of infant formula.

 Valentyn Volkov / Shutterstock.com

-A tip: Generics may not be the best choice for all dairy products.
-As the Kitchn advises: “[S]kip the generic yogurt; it usually features extra additives and sugars, and distinct quality and texture differences distinguish brands.”
+Generics may not be the best choice for all dairy products, though.
+For example, The Kitchn advises that you skip generic yogurt.
+The blog says generic yogurt “usually features extra additives and sugars, and distinct quality and texture differences distinguish brands.”